Certified, Accredited Online Law Enforcement Training

 MSP-Michigan State 911 Dispatch

-PoliceOne Academy is approved to provide 12 courses for dispatchers to complete 15 of the 24 hours of continuing education required every 2 years through the Michigan State Police 911 Administration.
+PoliceOne Academy is approved to provide 13 courses for 911 employees to complete 17 of the 24 hours of continuing education required every 2 years through the Michigan State Police 911 Committee.
 Get more details and see the full list of courses here.

 PoliceOne Academy is accepted for use by the state standards agency in the following states: